Learning functions varying along a central subspace: Numerical experiments

 \section{Numerical experiments}

-In this section, we provide numerical experiments to demonstrate the performance of the modified GCR in Algorithm \ref{alg1} and the regression scheme in Algorithm \ref{alg2}.
+In this section, we provide numerical experiments to demonstrate the performance of the modified GCR in Algorithm \ref{alg1} and the regression scheme.
 The data $\{(\bx_i,y_i)\}_{i=1}^n$ are sampled according to the model in (\ref{eqyi}) with $\xi_i \sim N(0,\sigma^2)$.
 The noise is $p\%$ if $\sigma={p\%}\sqrt{1/ n\sum_{i=1}^n f^2(\bx_i)}$.
 In all experiments, $90\%$ of the given data is used for training and $10\%$ is used for testing.
-Training data are used for active subspace estimation by GCR, SCR or SIR respectively and regression of $g$ is performed by Gaussian kernel regression through the MATLAB built-in function \emph{fitrkernel}.
-Test data are used to compute the active subspace estimation error $\|\proj_{\widehat{\Phi}}-\proj_{\Phi}\|_2$ and the regression error where $n_{\rm test}$ is the number of test data.
-In GCR, the parameter $r$ is chosen in the order of $n^{-1/D}$.
+Training data are used for central subspace estimation by GCR, SCR or SIR respectively and regression of $g$ is estimated by Gaussian kernel regression through the MATLAB built-in function \emph{fitrkernel}.
+The test data are used to compute the central subspace estimation error $\|\proj_{\widehat{\Phi}}-\proj_{\Phi}\|$ and the regression error

+where $n_{\rm test}$ is the number of the test data.
+In GCR, the parameter $r$ is chosen in the order of $n^{-1/D}$ according to \eqref{eqalpha00}.
 We set $r=2n^{-1/D}$ without specification.

-We expect $\EE\|\proj_{\widehat{\Phi}}-\proj_{\Phi}\|_2\sim n^{-1/2}$, so $\log_{10}\|\proj_{\widehat{\Phi}}-\proj_{\Phi}\|_2$ scales linearly with respect to $\log_{10}n$, with a slope of $-1/2$, independently of $d$ and $D$.
+We expect $\EE\|\proj_{\widehat{\Phi}}-\proj_{\Phi}\|\sim n^{-1/2}$, so $\log_{10}\|\proj_{\widehat{\Phi}}-\proj_{\Phi}\|$ scales linearly with respect to $\log_{10}n$, with a slope of $-0.5$, independently of $d$ and $D$.